SundanceMultiprocessorTechnology/VCS-1/Software/Scripts/README.md

 ```
 $ install_librealsense2_VCS-1.sh
 ```
-Please make sure that the VCS-1 has at least 2GB of swap memory.
+Please make sure that the VCS-1 have at least 2GB of swap memory.
+One can had a usb stick formated as swap and issue the command
+`sudo swapon /dev/sdXY`where X is the char corresponding to the device and Y is the number **e.g /dev/sdb1**.
+One can check the device using `lsblk`

 ### laptop
 * install_openCV4-0-1.sh - script for download, compile and install openCV 4.0.1 in Laptops/Workstations